Around France

 IMG_4424

 A friend told me about La Bastide Rose, a boutique hotel located centrally in the area of Provence we were planning to visit.
-The bastide is owned by Poppy Salinger-Le-Cesne, wife of the late Pierre Salinger, press secretary to President John Kennedy.
-My friend also told me there was a museum on the property, filled with memorabilia from Salinger’s days in the White House.
-Since I was a huge fan of the Kennedys and a journalist myself, I could think of nothing better than to visit Salinger’s home to learn about his life and career.
+The Bastide is owned by Poppy Salinger-Le-Cesne, wife of the late Pierre Salinger, press secretary to President John Kennedy.
+My friend also told me there was a museum on the property filled with memorabilia from Salinger’s days in the White House.
+Since I was a huge fan of the Kennedys and a journalist, I could think of nothing better than visiting Salinger’s home to learn about his life and career.
 Perhaps I would learn some secrets about the days of “Camelot.”
 Cousin Judy agreed that a stay at La Bastide Rose would be the crown jewel in our tour of Provence.

-Pierre Salinger lived at La Bastide Rose with his family the last four years of his life.
-The private property, which is less than an hour from Avignon, is hidden away among groves of apple trees and acres of vineyards.
-The seventeenth century home and adjoining structure, converted from a paper mill, is along a section of the Sorgue River.
-At one time the property was a production facility for Italian marble objects.
+Pierre Salinger lived at La Bastide Rose with his family for four years.
+Less than an hour from Avignon, the private property is hidden away among groves of apple trees and acres of vineyards.
+The seventeenth-century home and adjoining structure, converted from a paper mill, is along a section of the Sorgue River.
+At one time, the property was a production facility for Italian marble objects.

-Our first night at the bastide we enjoyed a light meal of tapas, served to us as we sat on the terrace.
+On our first night at the Bastide, we enjoyed a light tapas meal as we sat on the terrace.
 Then it was early to bed.
 Day two was going to be very busy.

 Day Two